Qwintal/AI-Powered-Budget-Automation/README.md

 5. LLM extracts and classifies transaction.
 6. Structured data appended to storage.
 7. Dashboard updates automatically.

+## Failure & Risk Handling
+- What happens if LLM fails?
+LLM failures default to Uncategorized while preserving raw data.
+- What if webhook is spammed?
+Webhook abuse mitigated through request validation and token-based authentication.
+- How deduplication is handled? (planned)
+The system creates a unique fingerprint for each transaction and checks if it already exists before saving it, so the same SMS cannot be recorded twice.
+- How malformed SMS is handled? (planned)
+Malformed SMS stored in raw form with failure flags for later review.

 ## Future Improvements
 - Replace Google Sheets with PostgreSQL.